 In December 2022, the Italian competition authority (the "AGCM") launched an investigation into alleged illegal price coordination between airlines, including Ryanair, on routes between mainland Italy and Sicily during the Christmas period.
-The Company has strongly refuted this allegation and is engaging with the AGCM whose investigation will likely conclude in late 2023 or early 2024.
+The investigation was closed in late 2023 with no finding of infringement.
+The AGCM subsequently launched a review of the use of pricing algorithms by airlines, which is ongoing.